dduyg/vector-vortex/emoji-party/README.md

 ---

-# A Seapunk Emoji Reef Generator
-*AquaSynth* is a playful, seapunk-inspired web toy that lets you generate mesmerizing underwater worlds using only emojis!
-Customize your ocean grid, populate it with all manner of aquatic creatures, treasures, and shimmering scenery, and watch as your own procedurally generated seascape comes to life.
+Customize your ocean grid, populate it with all manner of aquatic creatures, treasures, and shimmering scenery

 ## 🌐 What is AquaSynth?
-AquaSynth is an interactive, browser-based **emoji tilemap generator** that creates colorful, aquatic-themed "reefscapes."
+AquaSynth is an interactive, browser-based *emoji tilemap generator* that creates colorful, aquatic-themed "reefscapes."
 Users control the size of the grid and the number of creatures and treasures, and each click produces a new, unique ocean tableau.

 ## ⚓️ How It Works
 1. **Set your parameters**: Choose the grid dimensions, the number of ocean creatures, and the number of treasures.
 2. **Generate your reef**: Click "Refresh!" to create a brand new underwater emoji scene.
-3. **Enjoy and share**: Copy, screenshot, or simply enjoy your one-of-a-kind ocean tableau!

-Behind the scenes, AquaSynth uses a random algorithm to fill a grid with background "tiles" (waves, coral, bubbles, etc.), then sprinkles in creatures (octopus, fish, merfolk, etc.) and treasures (anchors, gems, islands, etc.).

 ## 🌟 Technical Details
 - **Emoji tilemap**: The grid is a 2D array, each cell visualized as an emoji.